Latest News & Articles

 A Canoeing Adventure with my Sons in the North Woods of Maine

-Updated: Jul 11, 2020 The ambers still glowed bright against the thin wall of our tent.
-By now my two teen sons were fast asleep, completely spent from the nearly
+A Canoeing Adventure with My Sons in the North Woods of Maine Updated: July 11, 2020 The embers still glowed bright against the thin wall of our tent.
+By now

 Liz and Sepp.
 A Love Story.

 Based on a true story.
-The first in a series of short stories -by Jonathan Nathaniel Hayes Getting tangled up The team careened down the ridge at a full gallop.
+The first in a series of short stories – by Jonathan Nathaniel Hayes.
+Getting tangled up: The team careened down the ridge at a full

 Old Mushers.
 New Tricks.

-My fumbling attempts to transition a great sled dog into a great lead dog.
-It was a mid March day.
-My only day off work for the week.
-My dogs
+Old Mushers, New Tricks My fumbling attempts to transition a great sled dog into a great lead dog.
+It was a mid-March day, my only day off work for the

 Mushers and Snowmobilers working together to keep the trails safe

-“I sadly can’t do it anymore.
+Mushers and Snowmobilers: Working Together to Keep the Trails Safe By Jonathan Nathaniel Hayes “I sadly can’t do it anymore.
 I am retiring from dogsled racing.
-Ever since the accident I’ve lost my nerve.
-I am in fear.
-I don’t have it anymore…” These
+Ever since the accident

 Can Am Crown 2020 and the Hayes Brothers

-It was a brisk -4F at 430am when we loaded our Seppala Siberian Sleddogs into the truck at Poland Spring Seppala Kennels headed toward Fort Kent.
-My 15 year old
+It was a brisk -4°F at 4:30 AM when we loaded our Seppala Siberian Sleddogs into the truck at Poland Spring Seppala Kennels, headed toward Fort Kent.
+My 15-year-old son